Biology & Physiology

 Beak and mouth

 Cassowaries have pointed beaks and do not have tongues.
-They must pick up and toss food with their beaks, to the back of their throats.
+They must pick up and toss food with their beaks, to the back of their throats before swallowing.
 Cassowaries prefer fallen fruits but have been observed eating low-hanging fruits from shrubs and trees.
 When drinking, they scoop up water with their lower bill.

 Neck and wattle

-The Southern Cassowary’s featherless neck is brightly coloured in blues, reds and purples, which are more vivid in females.
+The Southern Cassowary’s featherless neck is brightly coloured in blues, reds and purples, which can be more vivid in females during the breeding season.
 The colour becomes more intense when Cassowaries become excited such as during mating.
-The wattles are not known to have a function, but vary greatly in size and colour between individual birds.
+The wattles are not known to have a function, but vary greatly in size and colour between individual birds and have been used to differentiate between adult birds.

 Feathers and wings